mozilla/Addon-Tests/README.md

 -----------------------------------------
 This repository contains Selenium tests used to test the website addons.mozilla.org.

-Mozilla maintains an guide to running Automated tests on our QMO website:
+Mozilla maintains a guide to running Automated tests on our QMO website:

 https://quality.mozilla.org/docs/webqa/running-webqa-automated-tests/